 by reason of the circumstance that the second person or a third person is not a member of an organisation of employees.

+Penalty for this subsection:

+(a) in the case of an individual — a fine of not less than $400 or more than $5 000;

+(b) in any other case —

+(i) a fine of not less than $1 000 or more than $10 000;

+(ii) a daily penalty of a fine of $500 for each day or part of a day during which the offence continues.

 (2) A person, including an organisation of employees, must not advise, encourage or incite a second person to take discriminatory action against a third person by reason of the circumstance that the third person or a fourth person is not a member of an organisation of employees.

+Penalty for this subsection:

+(a) in the case of an individual — a fine of not less than $400 or more than $5 000;

+(b) in any other case —

+(i) a fine of not less than $1 000 or more than $10 000;

+(ii) a daily penalty of a fine of $500 for each day or part of a day during which the offence continues.

 (3) A person, including an organisation of employees, must not take, or threaten to take, industrial action against an employer —

 (a) with intent to coerce the employer to take discriminatory action against a second person by reason of the circumstance that the second person or a third person is not a member of an organisation of employees; or